What do “GSM” and “CDMA" mean?

 GSM and CDMA are types of wireless networks.
 (GSM stands for Global System for Mobile Communications, while CDMA stands for Code Division Multiple Access).
 GSM is used worldwide, while CDMA is used primarily within the US.
 T-Mobile and AT&T run GSM networks, with Sprint and Verizon using CDMA networks.

-TextNow can use unlocked CDMA or GSM-enabled Android and iOS smartphones and tablets.
-For Android devices, we support devices on KitKat (4.4) or above, and for iOS we support iOS 9 and above.
-To find out if your particular device is compatible, head on over to our SIM Card activation page!
+TextNow can use unlocked CDMA Android and iOS smartphones and tablets.
+For Android devices, we support devices on Lollipop 5.0 or above, and for iOS we support iOS 10 and above.
+To find out if your particular device is compatible, head on over to our Get Started page!

-If your tablet is either CDMA or GSM capable, we should be able to use it with one of our SIM cards.
-For Android devices, the tablet should be KitKat (4.4) or above, and for iOS it should be iOS 9 or above.
+If your tablet is CDMA capable, we should be able to use it with one of our SIM cards.
+For Android devices, the tablet should be Lollipop (5.0) or above, and for iOS it should be iOS 10 or above.

 The Federal Communications Commission (FCC) also has a helpful FAQ with regards to unlocking your device.

-You will need a stable wifi connection to activate your TextNow SIM card.
+You will need a stable wifi connection to activate the SIM card in the kit.
 Once it's activated, you won't need wifi to place calls or send texts as your phone will be able to access the data network, while still also being able to use wifi whenever wifi is available.

 If you're activating your TextNow SIM card over a public wifi connection (i.e. at a cafe or library), often there will be an additional step after you connect in order to access the internet.
 If you're having difficulty activating while on a public wifi connection, try opening your browser on your device as you may have to complete an additional step through your browser before your device fully connects.

 That depends on your device.
 Certain specific CDMA phones from Sprint, Boost and Virgin Mobile we can activate directly onto TextNow without the need for another SIM card.
-For all other unlocked devices, we’ll ship you a SIM card to use with TextNow - click here to check your device and order a SIM card!
+For all other unlocked devices, we’ll ship you an Activation Kit with the right SIM card to use with TextNow.

 If you have another device that is compatible with the type of SIM card you have from TextNow, and it's a phone we can activate on TextNow, we'll be able to swap the service to that new phone for you!
 Contact us at TextNow Support and we'll get it set up.